Satnamsingh144/smart-file-downloader-organizer/README.md

 # Smart File Downloader & Organizer

-A Python-based automation tool that downloads files from URLs and organizes them into structured folders automatically.
+A Python-based automation tool that downloads files from URLs and saves them into a structured folder.

 ---